erudinsky/Azure-Bicep-Workshop/Workshop/4-Prepare-database.md

 This is the fourth hands-on lab of this workshop.
 And in includes several modules.
 In this module we will look into database.

-## Task 4.1: Review parameters for DB
+## Task 4.1: Review and change parameters for DB

 Open up parameters file in `./Labs/4-full-stack` folder:

 ```json

 {